compute-tooling/compute-studio/old-docs/PRIVACY.md

 ### Analytics Services Provided By Others

 We may allow others to provide analytics services on our behalf.
 These entities may use cookies, web beacons and other technologies to collect information about your use of our Services and other websites, including your IP address, web browser, pages viewed, time spent on pages, links clicked and conversion information.
-This information may be used by COMP and others to, among other things, analyze and track data, determine the popularity of certain content, deliver content targeted to your interests and better understand your online activity.
+This information may be used by Compute Studio and others to, among other things, analyze and track data, determine the popularity of certain content, deliver content targeted to your interests and better understand your online activity.

 ## Your Choices